Self-Guided

 Lion's Head

-Explore the most spectacular section of Bruce Trail - on the cliffs of Lions Head, following the trail overlooking crystal-clear blue waters of Georgian Bay.
+Experience the most spectacular section of the Bruce Trail at Lion's Head, following dramatic limestone cliffs overlooking the crystal-clear turquoise waters of Georgian Bay.
+Perfect for serious hikers seeking breathtaking coastal scenery.

 Don't want to hike alone?
 Spend a day with ActiveDays’ trip to Lion’s Head Provincial Park!
 ActiveDays will be running group hikes on all available dates EXCEPT JULY 1st.
 If you choose to spend the day with the group for the guided hike, you’ll have a relaxing mix of hiking with scenic views and good times.
 Trail Difficulty: Challenging.
 This hike takes place fully along the escarpment.
 Lots of rocks, ups and downs and moments when you need to use your hands to help climb up. ** When booking you MUST select the same date for both ways of the trip!
 Please indicate in the notes that you’ll be joining as part of ActiveDays **